 Mr. Haley left the meeting.

-Mr. Carlton made a motion to offer Paradise Point Water Company $20,000 for the easements and associated waterlines in York Shores subdivision and offer them the opportunity to perform adjustments to waterlines if at a competitive price and the offer is contingent on all waterlines passing a pressure test and Paradise Point Water Company is responsible for repairing any damaged property the testing.
+Mr. Carlton made a motion to offer Paradise Point Water Company $20,000 for the easements and associated waterlines in the York Shores subdivision and offer them the opportunity to perform adjustments to waterlines if at a competitive price and the offer is contingent on all waterlines passing a pressure test and Paradise Point Water Company is responsible for repairing any property damaged by the testing.
 Mr. MacNabb seconded the motion.
 The motion passed 3-0.

 Director’s comments